 - The DSL will consider all such concerns and issues and will make a judgement about whether to monitor the child’s progress, discuss with parents/carers, offer early help or make appropriate referrals.
 The DSL will record actions and decisions taken and referrals that are made.
 If early help is appropriate the DSL will keep the case under constant review.

 - Staff recognise that some children are particularly vulnerable and therefore more likely to require early help or safeguarding.
-Those children include children with special educational needs and disabilities; those who are looked after by a Local Authority; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour.
+Those children include children with special educational needs and disabilities; those who are looked after by a Local Authority; were previously looked after or have a social worker; those living in families experiencing adult substance abuse, adult mental ill health and/or domestic abuse; and children showing signs of engaging in anti-social or criminal behaviour; children experiencing mental health difficulties; and children exposed to serious violence.

 - The nursery recognises that children who go missing and/or have an unexplained pattern of absence from the setting are potentially vulnerable to abuse may suffer physical harm.